facebook/docusaurus/website/docs/seo.md

 Consider putting key information about this page, error messages, searchable terms, etc., inside description to help your users land on your doc page.

-### `cover`
+### `image`

 - Type: `string`

-`cover` is used by search engines and Twitter for a cover or thumbnail image when displaying the link to your post.
+`image` is used by search engines and Twitter for a cover or thumbnail image when displaying the link to your post.

 Note that the file of this image cannot be SVG.